neelyv/odin-recipes/README.md

 # odin-recipes
-A recipes website based on exercises by The Odin Project
+This is a recipes website I am creating by following the exercises in The Odin Project.
+The goal is to learn and demonstrate skills with HTML and Git.